disnetlab/iContinuum/README.md

 - "host-sflow.yml.j2" file deploys on the kubernetes cluster to send data from each node to sflow-rt.

  -----------------------------------------------------------------------------------------------------------------
- Note that the emulator has been tested on Ubuntu 20 LTS, so it is recommended to use this version.
+ Note that the emulator has been tested on "Ubuntu 20.04 LTS", so it is recommended to use this version.

  # ========= How To Use the tool =========